 Guardians of rivers

-The Guardians of Rivers project aims to raise awareness of the state of our rivers and calls for their protection.
-The project brings together civil initiatives, non-governmental organisations, environmental and legal experts and the media in Slovenia and the Balkans.
-As part of the project we organise cultural events, workshops and professional meetings.
-From August 2022 we have organised:
+The Guardians of Rivers program raises awareness about the condition of our rivers, calls for their protection, and supports environmental struggles.
+The platform connects civil initiatives, non-governmental organizations, environmental and legal experts, artists, educators, and media across Slovenia and the Balkans.
+Since August 2022, we have organised:

 Guardians of Rivers is a project dedicated to...